Conservatory Cost

 • Try to do as much preparation as you can and ensure all the materials, contractors and waste disposal methods are ready and available before the project commences.
 This prevents short-notice hires (often more expensive) as well as extending the amount of time your labourers are on site.

-If you’re looking for a bit of extra space, but aren’t settled on a conservatory, there are other options.
 The first, and most expensive, is a single storey extension.
-This is a much bigger bit of work, and will require an architect, a much longer construction period, and much more disruption.
+This is a much bigger bit of work and will require an architect, a much longer construction period, and much more disruption.

-Then there is a veranda, which is like a fully-glazed lean-to conservatory, and usually has a very large door opening (often a bi-fold door) which allows the whole room to open up onto the garden, creating a seamless link into your outside space.
+Then there is a veranda, which is like a fully-glazed lean-to conservatory and usually has a very large door opening (often a bi-fold door), which allows the whole room to open up onto the garden, creating a seamless link into your outside space.

 You could also build an orangery, which is a blend of a conservatory and an extension.
 It adds the extra space and additional light, often with a lantern roof to give an airy feel, but with solid walls to help it feel like more of an extension of your existing property.
 A final option is a pergola, which has a fully waterproof roof, but no side walls.

 This is another way to link your inside and outside spaces, giving you a great view of your garden whilst protecting you from the rain.
-Each of these options has pros and cons, as well as a variety of prices, so are all worth consideration before you make your final decision.
+Each of these options has pros and cons, as well as a variety of prices, so they are all worth consideration before you make your final decision.

 Maintaining, Repairing and Cleaning a Conservatory